Mobile apps often promise to get you to study one of the several foreign tongues by spending a few minutes in a day.

 5. It requires lots of self-discipline and self-control

-Freedom and flexibility are substantial reasons to gain a language through an app, but it also has a well-known drawback — lack of discipline.
+Freedom and flexibility are substantial reasons to gain a language through an app, but it also has a well-known drawback — a lack of discipline.

-Without self-control, proper time-management, and responsibility, even a simple language will become one of the hardest languages to learn.
+Without self-control, proper time management, and responsibility, even a simple language will become one of the hardest languages to learn.

 Humans are inherently lazy when there is no stringent timeline to follow.